jepettoruti/coolapi_fakebook/README.md

 It could be argued that the initial scenario didn't require this and could have been implemented with something simpler such as Sinatra, but in my experience using the Rails API-Only mode is more powerful and easier to incrementally improve than starting with very basic barebones.

-At the moment this app is not connecting to any DB.
+At the moment this app is not connecting to any DB (other than an empty sqlite provided by rails).

 I use Rspec for tests.